openstack-archive/tripleo-docs/doc/source/install/basic_deployment/basic_deployment_cli.rst

    across rebuilds.
 Make sure to wipe the previous installation before rebuilding in this case.

+Finally, if you want your nodes to boot in the UEFI mode, additional steps may have to be taken - see :doc:`../advanced_deployment/uefi_boot` for details.

 .. warning::
    It's not recommended to delete nodes and/or rerun this command after you have proceeded to the next steps.
 Particularly, if you start introspection